-The Italian Pomologist (fruit grower) Alberto Piròvano (1884-1973) was a professor at the Research Center "Istituto di Frutticoltura ed Elettrogenetica di Roma” in Rome.
-He dealt intensively with the topic of vine breeding, focusing on table grapes was.
-From the year 1912 he began with experimental irradiation of the breeding plant material with X-ray and UV rays, as well as their exposure to magnetic fields, to changes in the cell material and thus a mutation bring about.
-One can thus call it an early manipulative one Genetic engineers describe.
-He published the breeding results under the name "La Mutazione Elettrica delle Specie Botaniche e la Disciplina dell'Ibridazione" (genetic modification in plants by electrical irradiation).
-He subsequently published about 50 dossiers on this topic.
+The Italian pomologist (fruit cultivator) Alberto Piròvano (1884-1973) was a professor at the research center “Istituto di Frutticoltura ed Elettrogenetica di Roma” in Rome.
+He dealt intensively with the subject of vine breeding, focusing on table grapes was.
+From 1912 he began experimentally irradiating the breeding plant material with X-rays and UV rays, as well as their exposure to magnetic fields to detect changes in the cell material and thus a mutation bring about.
+It can thus be seen as an early manipulative Genetic engineers describe.
+He published the breeding results under the name "La Mutazione Elettrica delle Specie Botaniche e la Disciplina dell'Ibridazione" (genetic changes in plants due to electrical radiation).
+He subsequently published around 50 dossiers on this topic.